setaman/vue-ellipse-progress/README.md

 dot="5% red" // adds red dot
 // defines same dot as above
 :dot="{
-  size: "5%" // required
+  "5%" // required
-  backgroundColor: "red" // add any inline CSS using Vue syntax,
+  "red" // add any inline CSS using Vue syntax,
-  left: "10px" // you can even move the dot, but it is not recommended }
+  "10px" // you can even move the dot, but it is not recommended }
 ```